How do you choose the top monopod that makes sense for you?

-I came up with a quick answer for those of you who don't want to waste any time choosing and also a longer version, for those of you who really want to think through the process of buying just the perfect monopod for your photography.
+This post gives you a quick answer for you if you don't want to make a choice very fast and it also gives you a more detailed description, for you if you really want to think through the process of buying just the perfect monopod for your photography.

 Although choosing camera accessories may be a serious undertaking, I wanted to provide a lighter look at this process and I had a little fun making the graphic below.
 Here's the quick answer.
 Start with your own features you want in a monopod.
 Mix them in with the considerations described here on this web site and blend in the the many buyer reviews you can find at a major online retailer.

 In the diagram above, I place you at the center.
 After all, you matter the most when it comes to picking the best monopod to fit your situation.
-Combine that in with the tips on the Digital Photography website and the opinions of other photographers who have purchased a specific monopod.
+Combine that in with the equipment advice found on this website, and the opinions of other photographers who have purchased a specific monopod.

 That will give you the confidence in picking the right camera or accessory.